 Encourage the wider family to send letters photographs and messages and wherever possible support your relative with video calls, via Skype, Zoom etc. You can ask your carer if you have one to help you with this.

-At TrustonTap we realise how difficult self-isolation can be for the elderly or those with dementia, who are confused by this new way of life.
-They may need help with some practical tasks and also value some companionship, which will give you the peace of mind knowing that they are not alone.
+At TrustonTap we realise how lonely life has become for the elderly or those with dementia since the pandemic.
+Many of their friend’s circumstances have changed.
+They may now need help with some practical tasks and also value some companionship, which will give you the peace of mind knowing that they are not alone.

 Whatever support you need, we’re here to help.
 Give us a call on 0808 278 1112

 10 ways to improve the elderly’s mental health

 Mental well-being could not be more important for the elderly after the pandemic.
 Reduce their loneliness and encourage your loved ones to be connected and stay active.Continue reading